-Article 16.
+Article 15.
 Data exit plan

 - The Client may copy or move the Data itself.

-Article 17.
+Article 16.
 Personal data protection and data security

-- Should Proteon involve any third parties in the performance of the Agreement, it will ensure that the third party will take similar measures and that it will accept the same duty of confidentiality agreed between the Parties in Writing and will strictly comply with this duty of confidentiality.
+- Should Company involve any third parties in the performance of the Agreement, it will ensure that the third party will take similar measures and that it will accept the same duty of confidentiality agreed between the Parties in Writing and will strictly comply with this duty of confidentiality.

-Article 18.
+Article 17.
 Confidentiality

 - The Parties will maintain strict confidentiality with regard to the information they provide to the other party before, during or after the performance of the Agreement, if such information is marked as confidential or if the receiving Party knows or should reasonably suspect that the information provided was intended to be confidential.
 ‘Confidential’ implies that the information contained within is only intended for the parties which whom the information intentionally has been shared.
 The Parties shall also impose this obligation on their employees and on any third parties engaged by them for the performance of the Agreement.

-Article 20.
+Article 19.
 Indemnification and deletion or provision of data

 - infringement on the copyright, trademark right, trade name right or other rights of the reporting party or other third parties;

 - racist, hateful or discriminating statements;